hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 [Example refer to slides](https://15445.courses.cs.cmu.edu/fall2019/slides/16-concurrencycontrol.pdf).

 Swapping operations is easy when there are only two txns in the schedule.
-It's cumbersome when there are many txns.
+It's cumbersome (笨重的) when there are many txns.
 Here is a faster algorithm to figure this out other than transposing operations.

 ###### 5.3.5.1 Dependency Graphs
 One **node** per txn.
-**Edge** from Ti to Tj if an operation Oi of Ti conflicts with an operation Oj of Tj and Oi appears earlier in the schedule than Oj.
+**Edge** from Ti to Tj if an operation **Oi of Ti conflicts with an operation Oj of Tj** and **Oi appears earlier in the schedule than Oj**.
-A schedule is conflict serializable if its dependency graph is **acyclic**.
+A schedule is conflict serializable if its dependency graph is **acyclic** (非循环的).
 ![DependencyGraph](/img/DataBase/DependencyGraph.jpeg){:height="70%" width="70%"}

 ### [5.4 Two-Phase Locking Concurrency Control (2PL)](https://15445.courses.cs.cmu.edu/fall2019/slides/17-twophaselocking.pdf)